psu-epl/psu-epl.github.com/doc/equip/laser/QD-1390/index.md

 This poses a risk to people nearby the machine.
 Eye damage can be avoided by not staring directly at the area being lased.

+The laser should be automatically disabled whenever the door is opened, but it is still best to avoid starting the machine while the door is open.

 #### High Voltage
 <details><summary>Be careful when maintaining machine.</summary>